For web security reasons, it’s safer to not set up a WordPress site using the username “admin”.

 Delete the old administrator account …

-Choose the option to assign all content owned by the old admin account and reassigned it to your new admin, then confirm the deletion of the old user account …
+Select the option to assign all content owned by the old user account and reassigned it to the new user, then confirm the deletion of the old user account …

 Change Admin Username Using A WordPress Plugin